Nebraska infectious disease doctor gives warning as COVID cases surge

-OMAHA, Neb.
-(WOWT) -- As COVID-19 cases surge in states across the country, here in Nebraska the experts are saying take note things could take a turn for the worse here too.
+As COVID-19 cases surge in states across the country, here in Nebraska the experts are saying take note things could take a turn for the worse here too.

 At least 17 states are pausing reopening plans in an attempt to quell a rapid rise in Covid cases.